AlephVenXm/AlephVenXm/README.md

     <img src="https://github.com/AlephVenXm/AlephVenXm/blob/main/root/y.svg" width="800" height="450" alt="readme">
 </div>

-I'm 16 y.o. from Russia.
-I'm studying AI and robots (their construction, SoCs and etc.).
-Also, I'm making some researches on ASI and self-adaptive algorithms
+## I'm 16 y.o. from Russia

+## I'm studying AI and robots (their construction, SoCs and etc.)

+## Also, I'm making some researches on ASI and self-adaptive algorithms

 # I know/use/used/know where they'll have better perfomance: